 Javier Díaz Noci.
 Born in Vitoria-Gasteiz (Basque Country, Spain), I studied Journalism at the University of the Basque Country (1982-1987), where I presented my PhD dissertation in History, under the supervision of Prof Joseba Agirreazkuenaga, on the history of the Basque-language press.
-I studied Law at the same University (1992-1996), and got also a Diploma in Advance Legal Studies (1996-1998), equal to a Master in Law.
-After teaching as a lecturer at my alma mater, I moved to Barcelona in 2008, to the Pompeu Fabra University, where I am a professor on Communication.
+I studied Law at the same University (1992-1996), and got also a Diploma in Advance Legal Studies (1996-1998), equal to a Master in Law, and hold a PhD in Law as well 82016).
+After teaching as a lecturer at my alma mater, I moved to Barcelona in 2008, to the Pompeu Fabra University, where I am a full professor on Communication.
 I have been visiting researcher at the universities of Reno, Nevada (USA, 1997), Oxford (Basque Visiting Scholar, 1998-1999) and Federal University of Bahia (Brazil, 2005 and 2008).
 I have taught several courses on newswriting, online journalism and qualitative research methods, specially applied to online communication.
-My main research interests are three: history of journalism (specially Basque-language press and Spanish-language networks on Early Modern history), online journalism and online news, and copyright and news reporting.
+My main research interests are three: online journalism and online news, history of journalism (specially Basque-language press and Spanish-language networks on Early Modern history), and copyright and news reporting.
 I am a fluent speaker of Spanish, Basque, Catalan, English, Portuguese and Italian, and can read in French.
 I am the first scholar on communication of the Catalan universities according to the H-Index, out of only three colleagues on the field.

 These words by Eric Hobsbawm (1917-2012) define perfectly what I do think about society and university: